The Bristlenose Pleco. One of the most popular species of Pleco fish you will find in home aquariums all over the globe.

 Remember the hiding place that we mentioned earlier?
 This is where your Plecos will generally breed, so make sure there is plenty of space for them to do their thing.
 To induce spawning, we recommend a water change of at least 50%.

 Once the water change has taken place, the rest of the breeding process will pan out on it’s own.
-The male Pleco will find his territory, and will make it his won, defending it from the other male Plecos in the tank, if you have any.
+The male Pleco will find his territory and will make it his own, defending it from the other male Plecos in the tank, if you have any.

 Sexing Bristlenose Plecos

 Identifying the sex of your Bristlenose Pleco is pretty straight forward.
 Males tend to grow a lot faster than the females, and the bristles on their noses tend to be much larger in size.

 The Bristlenose Pleco is a brilliant fish for beginner fish keepers thanks to their peaceful and sociable temperament.